 Day1: One Day in Bangkok City Centre

 Riverside Cruising and Temple Hopping

-From Pak Klong Market, it is a ten minute walk to Wat Pho and the Reclining Buddha.
+From Pak Klong Market, it is a ten minute walk and then you can already visit Wat Pho and the Reclining Buddha.
 Entrance is 100 baht and includes free bottled water.
 It’s well worth it as Wat Pho is both the largest and oldest temple in Bangkok and the Buddha is over 150 feet in length.
 No wonder it is high ranking among the Bangkok top attractions!

 Bangkok Points of Interest for Foodies

 Where to go in Bangkok after such a grand temple?
 An even grander palace, of course.
 It takes another ten minutes to reach the Grand Palace by foot.
 A little further, you can find Sanam Luang Park, where currently the Royal Crematorium is exhibited.

 If you are still fit on your feet and want more places to go in Bangkok, take a stroll over to Chinatown.
 Here, you can feast on affordable lunch.
 If you dare, you can visit Bangkok’s first star-rated kitchen soup, run by 70 year old Jay Fai.

 You will recognize her by the biker glasses she wears as protection against the chili she heavily spices her dishes with.
 A meal can easily cost $18 as opposed to the usual $1-4 anywhere else.
 It’s quite an experience, to say the least.

 Should it be evening by the time you have made it further south along the river banks, you can explore the many skyline bars during your 3 days in Bangkok.
 A popular one is the world’s highest open-air bar, called Sky Bar, which you can find on the 64th floor of the State Tower on Silom Road.

 Another, much more affordable option is Kao San Road, which is situated in the backpacking district of Bangkok and promises fun nights (Sundays are quieter apparently).